ljw1004/csharpspec/csharp/classes.md

 A static property is not associated with a specific instance, and it is a compile-time error to refer to `this` in the accessors of a static property.

-An instance property is associated with a given instance of a class, and that instance can be accessed as `this` (§7.6.7) in the accessors of that property.
+An instance property is associated with a given instance of a class, and that instance can be accessed as `this` ([This access](expressions.md#this-access)) in the accessors of that property.

-When a property is referenced in a *member_access* (§7.6.4) of the form `E.M`, if `M` is a static property, `E` must denote a type containing `M`, and if `M` is an instance property, E must denote an instance of a type containing `M`.
+When a property is referenced in a *member_access* ([Member access](expressions.md#member-access)) of the form `E.M`, if `M` is a static property, `E` must denote a type containing `M`, and if `M` is an instance property, E must denote an instance of a type containing `M`.

-The differences between static and instance members are discussed further in §10.3.7.
+The differences between static and instance members are discussed further in [Static and instance members](classes.md#static-and-instance-members).

 ### Accessors